A. Building Permits

-- Approved building permits must be signed and in the hands of the builder before construction begins, and must be posted on the property at all times during the period of construction.
-Permits shall include both the FTLA Building Permit and the Raleigh County Building permit.
+- Approved building permits must be signed and in the hands of the builder before construction begins and must be posted on the property during the period of construction.
+Permits posted shall include both the FTLA Building Permit and the Raleigh County Building permit.

 - Building permits for structures on Member’s lots are valid for (1) one year from date of issuance.
 A member may request an extension but must demonstrate appropriate justification for such extension request.

 - Permits will not be issued for any temporary, movable, or portable structures, such as campers, mobile homes, house trailers, motor homes, metal storage buildings, basement dwellings or anything less than a fully finished permanent structure.